PaulGilchrist/mongodb-web/README.md

 Containers (Docker/Kubernetes) has the concept of build once and deploy to any environment, but that does not work with out of the box Angular so some minor changes are needed as described below.

-This project adds 3 new files and updates 2 others in very minor ways to support getting the environment variables from the webserver.
+This project adds 3 new files and updates 2 others in very minor ways to support getting the environment variables from the container.
 Those changes are summarized as follows:

-* `assets/env-defaults.txt` - default environment variables used for development and if none are supplied on container startup.
+* `assets/env-defaults.txt` - default environment variables used for development if none are supplied on container startup.
 This file should be edited to include all needed environment variables (one per line).

 ```js
 API_URL=https://api.local.com/contacts